diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 **1.** The script first creates a Pod called `zabbix[VERSION]pod`.

-**2.** Most of the attributes that make up the Pod are assigned to the `infra` container and cannot be changed after its creation.
-With it, some volumes are associated for the database, Zabbix Server and Agent files, like shown bellow.
+**2.** Most of the attributes that make up the Pod are assigned to the `infra` container and cannot be changed once it is created.
+It has some volumes are associated with it for the database, Zabbix Server and Agent files, allowing for some data persistence.

 ```shell
 [user@host ~]$ tree zabbixpod/